Piotr1215/crossplane-k8s-composition/README.md

 By applying the claim, we are creating multiple Kubernetes resources "under the hood" without needing to know what they are and how they are created.
 This concern can be moved onto a Platform Team.

-`kubectl apply -f app-claim.yaml`{{execute T1}}
+`kubectl apply -f app-claim.yaml`

-`kubectl wait deployment.apps/acmeplatform --namespace devops-team --for condition=AVAILABLE=True --timeout 1m`{{execute T1}}
+`kubectl wait deployment.apps/acmeplatform --namespace devops-team --for condition=AVAILABLE=True --timeout 1m`

-There are several resources created based on the composition `kubectl get managed`{{execute}}.
+There are several resources created based on the composition `kubectl get managed`.
 One of them is a deployment with a sample web app, let's port forward to it.

-`kubectl port-forward deployment/acmeplatform -n devops-team --address 0.0.0.0  8080:80`{{execute T1}}
+`kubectl port-forward deployment/acmeplatform -n devops-team --address 0.0.0.0  8080:80`

 You can also [open the web page right here](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/)